przeprogramowani/gpt-debugger/README.md

-# GPT Debugger
+# CI/CD Debugger

-Debug flaky CI/CD pipelines with GPT-4.
+Debug flaky CI/CD pipelines with models such as GPT-4 or Claude.

 ## Inputs

+By providing one of the inputs, the action will use the specified model to analyze the error log:

 - `OPENAI_API_KEY` - OpenAI API key.
+You can get it from [OpenAI Console](https://platform.openai.com/account/api-keys).
+When provided, the action will use GPT-4 model to analyze the error message.

-You can get it from [OpenAI](https://platform.openai.com/account/api-keys).
+- `ANTHROPIC_API_KEY` - Anthropic API key.
+You can get it from [Anthropic console](https://console.anthropic.com/).
+Then provided, the action will use Claude model to analyze the error message.

 ## How to